sreejamadhadi/Churn-prediction-contents-of-table/Description of columns.md

-NIGHT  |  	Scheme to use during specific night hours only MONTHLY  |  	Service schemes with validity equivalent to a month SACHET  | 	Service schemes with validity smaller than a month *.6   | 	KPI for the month of June
+NIGHT  |  	Scheme to use during specific night hours only MONTHLY  |  	Service schemes with validity equivalent to a month SACHET  | 	Service schemes with validity smaller than a month
-*.7   | 	KPI for the month of July
-*.8   | 	KPI for the month of August
-*.9   | 	KPI for the month of September

 FB_USER |	Service scheme to avail services of Facebook and similar social networking sites VBC  |  	Volume based cost - when no specific scheme is not purchased and paid as per usage